unahouExosite/docs/widget/README.md

 ```

 - `"TargetResource"` is an array of resource aliases
-- `"Value"` may be a boolean, number, or string value
+- `"Value"` may be a number or string value

 #### Example
 ```